Menu Close

 • Facing pressures to meet unrealistic goals

-• Struggling with insufficient tools, time, or support
+• Struggling with insufficient tools, time or support.

 Lifestyle factors include:

-• Failing to prioritise rest, nutrition, and leisure
+• Failing to prioritise rest, nutrition and leisure

 • Consistently needing to get more quality sleep

-• Not engaging in regular exercise to reduce stress – check out our resource on workouts that can boost your mood
+• Not engaging in regular exercise to reduce stress.
+Check out our resource on workouts that can boost your mood

 • Turning to substances or unhealthy habits to cope.

-Stages of burning out
+Stages of burnout

 Recognising symptoms of burnout and knowing the mechanism of each stage can help in early prevention and navigating the challenges.